gustante/finans-expense-manager/readme.txt

-CPSC 2600 Final Project
+Finans expense tracker

 Description:

-Application that serves as an expense tracker.
-It creates a detailed record of expenses based on information passed.
+An easy-to-use pplication that serves as an expense tracker.
+It creates a detailed record of expenses and provide several other tools to help manage them.

 --